What is invoice financing?

 Invoice financing can provide a necessary cash infusion to help a business grow or scale.
 It takes capital to make capital, and often small businesses do not have the upfront capital to invest in the infrastructure needed to expand.
-Invoice financing can be a helpful resource to bridge a businesses present with a successful future.
+Invoice financing can be a helpful resource to bridge a business’s present with a successful future.

 Who should consider invoice financing?

-Companies that need fast access to capital to cover needed expenditures and have regular customers, but do not have other avenues should consider invoice financing.
+Companies that need fast access to capital to cover needed expenditures and have regular customers but do not have other avenues should consider invoice financing.

-When to consider invoice financing?
+When would you like to consider invoice financing?

 For instance, if you run an educational software company and are looking to invest in building a new platform that hosts the next suite of classroom math and science programming.
 That investment requires an upfront infusion of capital that you may not have.
 What you do have is a lot of outstanding invoices with educational institutions that owe you money.
-Invoicing financing will enable you to essentially get an advance against your accounts receivable and be able to pay for the software build needed to grow your offerings and business without borrowing net new funds that you will need to repay.
+Invoicing financing will enable you to get an advance against your accounts receivable and pay for the software build needed to grow your offerings and business without borrowing net new funds you will need to repay.
 Invoice financing may be the right option to pursue.